 Transformations in audience trends and technology are having an impact on radio.
 Some groups have seen a decline in their listeners.
 Fewer companies are choosing to place their ads on radio stations too, which means that bottom lines are suffering.

 Fortunately, there are ways for radio to turn things around.
 By embracing digital, delivering streams to customers wherever they are, and expanding their opportunities radio stations can continue to grow.

 As all other industries charge towards the digital revolution, radio will begin to move in the same direction too.

-Additionally, digital environments can also offer grater compensation to the creators of music for their work.
+Additionally, digital environments can also offer greater compensation to the creators of music for their work.

-Though things are certainly changing, one crucial thing to remember is that there’s still a demand for information and entertainment delivered via human voice.
+Though things are certainly changing, one crucial fact to remember is that there’s still a demand for information and entertainment delivered via human voice.

 The rise of podcasts and streaming services are a clear sign of this popularity.
-Over 50% of US homes have a favourite podcast.
+Over 50% of US homes have a favorite podcast.

 Even today, radio is still keeping people connected.
-Albeit, the communication is very different from when the first radio invented emerged.
+Albeit, radio communication are different from when the first radio emerged.
 However, this need for human voice connections remains consistent.

-We’ve come a long way from the first radio invented
+We’ve come a long way from the first radio invention

 Radio isn’t just a way to waste time when you’re in the car on the way to work.
 It’s a concept that’s fundamentally changed how we communicate and interact as human beings.